modal-labs/synchronicity/README.md

     return x**2
 ```

+And let's say (for whatever reason) you want to offer a synchronous API to users.
+For instance maybe you want to make it easy to run your code in a basic script, or a user is building something that's mostly CPU-bound, so they don't want to bother with asyncio.

-A "simple" way to create a synchronous equivalent would be to wrap it in `asyncio.run(...)`.
-But this isn't a great solution for more complex code.
-To start with, `asyncio.run` doesn't work with generators.
-But it also doesn't work with anything that requires keeping the same event loop.
+A "simple" way to create a synchronous equivalent would be to implement a set of synchronous functions where all they do is call `asyncio.run(...)` on an asynchronous function.
+But this isn't a great solution for more complex code:

+* It's kind of tedious grunt work to have to do this for every method/function
+* `asyncio.run` doesn't work with generators
+* In many cases, you need to preserve an event loop running between calls.

+The last case is particularly challenging.
 For instance, let's say you are implementing a client to a database that needs to have a persistent connection, and you want to built it in asyncio:

 ```python
 class DBConnection: